testsigmahq/testsigma-docs/src/pages/docs/test-cases/create-steps-nl/android-apps/create-a-new-element.md

 ![create element form on test case page for android project in Testsigma](https://docs.testsigma.com/images/create-a-new-element/the-create-element-form-on-test-case-page-android-testsigma.png)

- 7. Create the element either manually or via element recorder.
+ 7. Create the element either manually or via element Test recorder.
 In this document, we will cover how to create elements ‘manually’.
-You can also [capture elements via Testsigma’s  recorder](https://testsigma.com/docs/elements/android-apps/capture-single-element/).
+You can also [capture elements via Test recorder](https://testsigma.com/docs/elements/android-apps/capture-single-element/).
 For now, select the radio button ‘Manually’.

  8. You will see the form options as shown in the screenshot below: